Catastrophic antiphospholipid syndrome

 Author Biographies

-CONTRIBUTED TO THE MANUSCRIPT BY: conceptualization, data collection and analysis, interpretation and discussion of results, drafting, and approval of the final version.
+Internist.
+National Directorate of Health of the Armed Forces.
+Central Hospital of the Armed Forces.
+Emergency Department.
+CONTRIBUTED TO THE MANUSCRIPT IN: conception, data acquisition and analysis, interpretation and discussion of results, writing and approval of the final version.

-CONTRIBUTED TO THE MANUSCRIPT IN: Design, data collection and analysis, interpretation and discussion of results, and writing.
+Internal medicine physician.
+National Directorate of Health of the Armed Forces.
+Central Hospital of the Armed Forces.
+Emergency Department.
+CONTRIBUTED TO THE MANUSCRIPT IN: Design, data acquisition and analysis, interpretation and discussion of results, writing.

 References